nanoframework/Samples/samples/HTTP/README.md

 > the samples collection, and GitHub, see [Get the UWP samples from GitHub](https://aka.ms/ovu2uq).
 > For more samples, see the [Samples portal](https://aka.ms/winsamples) on the Windows Dev Center.  -->

-This sample allows the user to create a folder and files in removable storage.

 ## Scenarios

 ### HTTP Web Request